SevWren/QuickSynth/README.md

 *   **Text Selection:** Automatically grabs the text you've highlighted on a webpage.
 *   **Fallback:** If no text is selected, it attempts to grab the entire body text of the page.
-*   **Editable Text Area:** Displays the captured text in an editable field within the popup, allowing you to modify or clean it up before processing. *(New in v2.05)*
+*   **Editable Text Area:** Displays the captured text in an editable field within the popup, allowing you to modify or clean it up before processing.
 *   **AI Selection UI:** Presents a clean, dark-themed popup (see screenshot below) to choose your target AI platform.
 "ChatGPT (Temp Chat)" is selected by default.
 *   **Prompt Formatting Options:** Offers distinct system prompts for different tasks:
     *   **Detailed Format:** Aims for a concise summary with specific formatting rules (simple sentences, bullets, bolding, italics).